-As we conclude our special coverage for World Mental Health Day 2020, we honour Best Practices by Indian companies in CSR for mental health.
+As we work towards improving the availability and accessibility of mental health, let us look at some of the corporates in India that have been investing in CSR for mental health.
 Infosys, TCS, IDFC FIRST Bank, Dabur, Aditya Birla are among the top companies funding and designing programmes for mental health awareness and treatment.
 Their programmes take into account the importance of emotional wellbeing for both, employees as well as external stakeholders.

 CSR for mental health